-In order to build community within the Wisconsin School of Business, the BBA Gov is continuing the T-Shirt Tradition.
-On the first of each month, business students wear their black “I AM Wisconsin School of Business” t-shirts in Grainger Hall!
-In this way, wherever students go on campus, they can see the far-reaching impact of students in the Wisconsin School of Business.
-BBA Gov gives out a reward in the Undergrad Lounge (Room 1250) to students wearing their t-shirts on that day.
-So far this year, BBA Gov distributed water bottles in October, coffee and bagels in November, and cookies and a chance to your photo taken with Bucky Badger in December.
+In order to build community within the Wisconsin School of Business, BBA Gov holds the T-Shirt Tradition.
+On the first of each month, business students wear their black “I AM Wisconsin School of Business” t-shirts!
+Wherever students go on campus, they can see the far-reaching impact of students in the Wisconsin School of Business.
+BBA Gov gives out a reward in the Undergrad Lounge (Room 1250) or West Atrium to students wearing their t-shirts on that day.
+So far this year, BBA Gov distributed coffee mugs, donuts, flowers, and other prizes.

 Walk or Run for Wishes